The account holder, the thief, his wife and her lover

 In recent trip that our management and some of our staff made to Costa Rica, members there raised the subject of account designations, ownership and inheritance.
 They wondered what happened to their accounts if they died, and who would get ownership.

 It’s a good question, and I am here to talk about possible scenarios.

 When you open your account at the Credit Union, it may just be you, alone.
 If you have nobody else on the account, no joint owner, and no beneficiaries (I will explain both of these designations next), and you die, there are two things that can happen.

-Payable on Death Clauses
+Payable on Death (POD) clauses

-Let’s examine some possible account ownership and rights scenarios
+Let’s examine some possible account ownership and rights scenarios.

-A Power of Attorney allows a person to grant another person the ability to act on his or her behalf, until a time that may be set as expiration on the document, or until the grantor dies; they deactivate upon the grantor’s death, no matter what.
+It allows a person to grant another person the ability to act on his or her behalf.
+It’s valid until the time set as expiration on the document, or until the grantor dies.
+It becomes invalid upon the grantor’s death, no matter what.
 The document clearly identifies the Grantor and the Authorized Person who will act as Proxy, and must be signed in front of a Notary Public.
 There are two kinds of Power of Attorney, General and Limited.

 Stay on top of this